 As Maimonides explained, interest-free loans are the greatest form of tzedakah.
 They put people on - or allow them to return to - a path toward self-sufficiency, while preserving their dignity.

 Each gift to Hebrew Free Loan of San Antonio is utilized to enable changing the lives of Jewish individuals and their families – making the impossible, possible and the possible, so much easier.

+How about "happy endings!"
 In the words of a few borrowers of our no-interest loans: